enough1987/secret-domain/README.md

 # RTK-Query Fullstack App

-This project is a fullstack application with a React frontend (built with Vite), a Node.js/NestJS backend, and AWS infrastructure using S3, CloudFront, and EC2.
+This project is a fullstack application with a React frontend (built with Vite), a Node.js/NestJS backend, and AWS infrastructure using S3, EC2, CloudFront, Route 53.
 Deployment is automated via GitHub Actions.

 ---